 Welcome to Montreal & Quebec City

-Both Montréal and Québec City seamlessly blend cosmopolitan flair and Old World charm, making them ideal “European” destinations, surprisingly close to home!
-Enjoy a concert tour of Québec.
-Immerse your choir, band, or orchestra in all that Montréal and Québec City have to offer.
-Above all, perform in spectacular venues and share your music with local people.
+Both Montréal and Québec City seamlessly blend cosmopolitan flair and Old-World charm, making them ideal “European” destinations, just a little closer to home!
+Enjoy a concert tour of Québec, and let yourself be immersed in all that Montréal and Québec City have to offer as you share your music with local people.

 Welcome to Montréal!
-Enjoy an introduction to the city with a guided tour of Montreal.
-Admire the contrast of the city’s modern, soaring skyscrapers against its well preserved historic buildings.
+Enjoy an introduction to the city with a guided tour of Montréal.
+Admire the contrast of the city’s modern, soaring skyscrapers against its well-preserved historic buildings.
 Take in panoramic views from the summit of Mount Royal, a sprawling public park overlooking the city below.
-Conclude your tour in the heart of Old Montreal, Montreal’s historic city center.
-Situated along the St. Lawrence River, Old Montreal is best explored on foot.
-Its architecture, café culture, and fairytale streets give it a quaint charm unique among North American cities.
+Conclude your tour in the heart of Old Montréal.
+Situated along the St. Lawrence River, Old Montréal is best explored on foot.
+Its architecture, café culture, and cobblestone streets give it a quaint charm unique among North American cities.
 Check in to your hotel and take time to relax and refresh.
 Rehearsal can be arranged this afternoon.
 Tonight, a welcome dinner of local specialties is served as your tour manager previews the days ahead.

-Begin your first full day in Montréal with a morning visit to the Montreal Botanical Garden, a spectacular oasis that boasts a rich collection of plant species and thematic gardens.
-Alternatively, choose to visit the Montreal Biodome, a former Olympic bicycle racing stadium now home to four distinct ecosystems.
+Begin your first full day in Montréal with a morning visit to the Montréal Botanical Garden, a spectacular oasis that boasts a rich collection of plant species and thematic gardens.
+Alternatively, choose to visit the newly-renovated Montréal Biodome, a former Olympic bicycle racing stadium now home to four distinct ecosystems.

 This afternoon, perform a concert at one of Montréal’s stunning churches, such as the iconic Notre-Dame Basilica of Montréal or the imposing St. Joseph’s Oratory.

-Tonight, an evening cultural activity such as the famous Cirque du Soleil, a groundbreaking contemporary circus, can be arranged.
+Tonight, tickets to an evening cultural activity such as the famous Cirque du Soleil, a groundbreaking contemporary circus, can be arranged.

 Depart Montréal for Québec City.

 Get your first glimpse of Old Québec, a UNESCO World Heritage Site, and savor its European feel.
-Perhaps ride Old Québec’s funicular railway or take a jaunt on a horse-drawn carriage.
+Perhaps ride Old Québec’s funicular railway or take a jaunt in a horse-drawn carriage.

 Embark on a guided tour of Québec City.
 As you discover Lower Town and Upper Town, see the palatial facade of the Château Frontenac, Québec’s most recognizable landmark, and visit Battlefields Park, a verdant community space steeped in military history.